|

 Points of the Wedge

-soon as they fit they move up field.
-It should be one instant
+as they fit they move up field.
+It should be one instant movement.

 - The

-and get his ball shoulder into the center’s back and drive
+get his ball shoulder into the center’s back and drive and feel.

-the wedge slows or breaks apart all the blockers must target a
+wedge slows or breaks apart all the blockers must target a defender

-defender and block him.
-Like an explosion of blockers with the
+and block him.
+Like an explosion of blockers with the runner breaking

 What